 It is common to have students who have not learned these basic elements struggle with learning the more advanced skills that their sport requires.
 Cheerleaders and dancers, for example, reach a level in their sport that require such skills.
 These may be the back walkovers, round-offs, aerials, and front and back handsprings.
 Without the development of basic training in tumbling skills, the athlete will more than likely struggle in their tumbling development.

 As with any activity that is built upon progressive development, it is important to not skip steps along the way.
 Just as in our education system, students start off learning the basic methods of math such as adding and subtracting.
 Once this is understood, the student can progress to algebra, geometry, and more.
 It would be impossible for most students to be place and succeed in an algebra class without having the knowledge of simple math skills.
 The same applies to tumbling and other activities.

 Many tumbling coaches, including myself, are happy to assist these programs.
 I have attended many cheer and dance programs doing clinics and classes for their athletes.
 I respect the owners and head coaches of these program to seek out experts in this field to help their programs.
 Those programs who attempt to teach tumbling skills without the proper knowledge and experienced are putting their athletes in danger.
 The results will more than likely be negative and the program will suffer its consequences.

 Program owners and coaches who need to have their athletes trained to perform tumbling skills need to understand the importance of proper development and technique.
 Especially for those programs where tumbling is not a regular part of their program.
 Tumbling can be a fun and exciting part of any activity, but it needs to be introduced and trained in a manner that is positive and safe for the athlete.
 Let’s make it a great experience!!

-I would love to hear your comments on this subject.
-Also, if there are any subjects you would like me to cover, let me know and I will do my best to post my thoughts.
+I would love to hear your comments on this post and get your thoughts.
 Please Like and Share to all you believe will benefit from the information.